Steph971/blog/README.md

 ## Contributing

-pam-app needs you if you like it : sends pull requests on GitHub to improve it !!
+Blog needs you if you like it : sends pull requests on GitHub to improve it !!

 [![GitHub Contributors](https://img.shields.io/github/contributors/stephen-germain/blog.svg?label=Contributors)](https://github.com/stephen-germain/blog/graphs/contributors)